sybrew/the-seo-framework/readme.txt

 				/
 				* TODO RTL.
 		* Archives:
-			* Adjusted the archive exclusion database query.
+			* Adjusted the search and archive query alteration database query.
 				* This speeds this process up marginally for small and significantly for large sites.
 				* This improves compatibility with themes and plugins that don't merge these queries, or when they adjust the query comparator.
 				* How it works: Instead of a demanding in-database joining-then-excluding comparison, it now uses a cached and lightweight preemptive-exclusive comparison.